ruthpohrp/tp/docs/UserGuide.md

 Format: `delete INDEX`

 <div markdown="span" class="alert alert-danger">:warning: **WARNING:** This command deletes according to the
-index of the Consultation List on the right hand side of the application (i.e. If the list has been filtered with the `find` command, `delete 1` will delete the first consultation event in the filtered list, and not the complete list of consultation events.
+index of the Consultation List on the right hand side of the application, i.e., if the list has been filtered with the `find` command, `delete 1` will delete the first consultation event in the filtered list, and not the complete list of consultation events.
 </div>

 Example(s):
 * `delete 2`

-  Deletes the second consultation event indexed in the Consultation List.
+* Deletes the second consultation event indexed in the Consultation List.

 ### 5.3 Editing a Consultation Event : `edit`